MarcPayz/MarcPayz/README.md

 # Hello, I'm Marc
 <a href="https://www.linkedin.com/in/mpolidor/)"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am a student at Citytech expected to graduate spring 2024 with a interest in the relm of cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in information technology at citytech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|